nseidm1/TaskExecutor/README.md

 Too many projects I've seen where AsyncTask, and threading is done without consideration.
 I've even seen anonymous AyncTask implementations that make me throw up a little.
-The TaskExecutor consolidates ALL asynchronous activity into a single Executor service accessible on ALL Activities application wide.
+The TaskExecutor consolidates ALL asynchronous activity into a single Executor service accessible in ALL Activities application wide.
 You can even set a custom ThreadPoolExecutor if you want to define exactly how your Tasks are asynchronously executed.
 No more anonymous threading, no more starting a thread in one Activity, and having to think about what happens when it's completes if the user opened a new Activity.